11 January 2022

 There are no comprehensive statutes of limitations in Jersey.
 Instead, the law of limitation (known as prescription under Jersey law) is principally a matter of customary law and precedent.

 Jersey law assigns different prescription periods for different causes of action.
 There is no inherent principle which allows the calculation of an appropriate period in any given situation.
 Instead, in any given case, it is necessary to identify the cause of action and whether Jersey law has recognised a prescription period in respect of that cause of action.
 If not, a period may be applied by analogy.
-If there is no recognised period or appropriate analogy, the Court will apply a standard prescription period of ten years (Re Esteem Settlement 2002 JLR 52; Rockhampton Apartments Ltd v Gale 2007 JLR 332).
+If there is no recognised period or appropriate analogy, the court will apply a standard prescription period of ten years (Re Esteem Settlement 2002 JLR 52; Rockhampton Apartments Ltd v Gale 2007 JLR 332).

-- Breach of trust – 3 years
+- breach of trust – three years.

 Prescription starts to run as soon as the cause of action is complete.
-For example, in an action for breach of contract, prescription starts to run from the moment the breach of contract occurs.

 Jurisdictional Requirements for a Defendant